circuscode/unmus/readme.md

 ## Description

 This custom WordPress plugin provides additional features related to unmus.
 In addition it manipulates and extends standard features of WordPress and 3rd party plugins.
+At least some operation functions are added.

 ## Custom Post Types